surajverma/homehub/README.md

 ## Contributing

-Contributions are welcome!
+Contributions are always welcome!
 If you have any ideas, suggestions, or bug reports, please open an issue or submit a pull request.

 ## Have Fun!

 This project was built to be a practical tool for my own family, and I hope it's useful for yours too.
-If you have ideas or find bugs, feel free to open an issue on GitHub.
-Contributions are always welcome!

 If you find HomeHub useful, you can [buy me a coffee ☕](https://ko-fi.com/skv).